OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-28.md

 ## Matthew 28:17

-When they saw Him, they worshipped Him; but some doubted.
+When they saw Him, they worshipped Him, though some still doubted.

 ## Matthew 28:18